- What is the Massachusetts Department of Environmental Protection?

 The Massachusetts Department of Environmental Protection (MassDEP) administers state laws and regulations aimed at preventing pollution, protecting natural resources, promoting safe disposal and recycling of wastes, and ensuring timely cleanup of contamination.
 The U.S. Environmental Protection Agency (EPA) administers similar federal laws and regulations, but delegates much of its enforcement authority to MassDEP.

 Report an Environmental Emergency or call 888-304-1133.
 This line operates 24 hours a day.

 Who should I call if I witness illegal dumping or some other activity that is harmful to the environment or to public health?

-Call the Massachusetts Environmental Strike Force at 617-556-1000 or 888-846-4283 (888-VIOLATE).
-The Strike Force (a unit staffed by MassDEP, other environmental agencies and the Office of the Attorney General ) conducts investigations, carefully builds cases against alleged environmental violations, and takes them to court.
+File an Environmental Complaint or call the Massachusetts Environmental Strike Force at 617-556-1000 or 888-846-4283 (888-VIOLATE).
+The Strike Force (a unit staffed by MassDEP, other environmental agencies and the Office of the Attorney General) conducts investigations, carefully builds cases against alleged environmental violations, and takes them to court.
 Since 1990, a number of individuals prosecuted by the Strike Force have been sentenced to prison.

 I have noticed small white "DEP file number" signs posted at various locations, often where construction work is going on.
 Are these hazardous waste sites?

 No. The signs mark locations for which MassDEP's Wetlands Program has issued file numbers for the purpose of tracking projects approved by local conservation commissions.
 No work proposed for a wetland area or within a 100-foot radius may proceed before a local order of conditions has been issued.
 Separately, DEP's Bureau of Waste Site Cleanup assigns tracking numbers to confirmed and suspected hazardous waste sites across the state.